 “The scholarship has financially enabled me to focus on school and varsity swimming without requiring me to take an outside job,” she said.
 After she graduates she plans to earn her master’s in wildlife biology.
 “Upon graduation, I look forward to beginning my career researching birds in Alaska,” said Blackstone.

-John Doyle, Alaska’s first Marine Advisory agent, started the scholarship in 2005 in memory of his wife Katherine, known as K. Throughout her life, K advocated for women to have access to higher education and opportunities in the workforce.
+John Doyle, Alaska’s first Marine Advisory agent, started the scholarship in 2005 in memory of his wife Kathryn, known as K. Throughout her life, K advocated for women to have access to higher education and opportunities in the workforce.
 K earned her commercial pilot’s license at age 20, but the young mother was barred from flying for a U.S. women’s air transport unit in 1942.

 K Doyle went on to a career as a pilot on many different types of aircraft in the midwestern United States and Alaska, and served as chief stewardess and a ground and inflight instructor for Wien Airlines.